 Your support process can be complex at the best of times, and much more so during seasons such as Christmas and Thanksgiving.
 Spanning over entire months, your business sees a real boom in sales during this time.
 However, it can take a toll on your support process.
-So how can you optimize your support process so that your agents are fully able to handle the added ticket volume without impacting your revenue?
+So how can you optimize your support process so that your agents are fully able to handle the added ticket volume?
 These time-tested suggestions can be a boon to your support system and can steer your marketing efforts toward long-term success.

 What Others Do